 Cottesmore School will follow government guidance in managing such allegations, given in ‘Keeping Children Safe in Education'.
 At Cottesmore we believe that it is essential that any allegation of abuse made against a teacher or other member of staff or volunteer is dealt with fairly, quickly, and consistently, in a way that provides effective protection for the child, and at the same time supports the person who is the subject of the allegation.
 All allegations under Child Protection, in the Prep School, Pre-prep School and EYFS, as listed below go initially to the Headmaster (or to the Proprietor in the absence of the Headmaster) who will contact the LADO for advice - see ‘Keeping Children Safe in Education' paragraph 17 on page 8 and ‘Keeping Children Safe in Education, Annex B 'Roll of the Designated Safeguarding Lead' on page 52.
 In the event of an allegation against the DSL, this will be immediately reported to the Headmaster.
 If the Headmaster is absent, the allegation will be passed to the Proprietor (Cathryn Rogerson).
 If the allegation concerns the Headmaster, the person receiving the allegation will immediately inform the Proprietor or the Chairman of the Board of Governance Advisors (Mr Johny Armstrong) without notifying the Headmaster first.
+If the allegation concerns the Proprietor the concern should be taken directly to the local authority Designated Officer (LADO).
 In case of serious harm, the police will be informed from the start.
 On receipt of an allegation against a member of staff and volunteers, the Headmaster, the DSL or Proprietor or Chairman of the Governing Advisors, as appropriate, will report the allegation to the LADO within one working day.
 Alternative arrangements will be made to accommodate members of boarding staff off site if any allegation is made against them.
 The school's arrangements for whistle-blowing can be found on the website under Whistle-blowing Policy.
 The DSL will receive appropriate higher-level training, including inter-agency working every two years.
 The DSL has received higher level training, including work with the LADO, according to ISSR requirements.
 The entire staff body, including part time, support and voluntary staff, receives appropriate training in Child Protection Safeguarding.
 To clarify, temporary staff will be made aware of the school’s Child Protection Safeguarding arrangements.
 The contact telephone number for reporting concerns about staff to the DBS is 01325 953795.
 If any deficiencies or weaknesses are found within Cottesmore’s policy they will be remedied without delay by the DSL.
 The Proprietor undertakes an annual review of the school’s Child Protection policies and procedures and checks the efficiency with which the related duties have been discharged.
 Cottesmore School have consideration in making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed (or would have been dismissed if he or she had not resigned) and a prohibition order may be appropriate, because of 'unacceptable professional conduct', 'conduct that may bring the profession into disrepute', or a 'conviction at any time for a relevant offence'.

 At Cottesmore we ensure that: